Gymnastics abuse scandal: Maggie Nichols reveals she is 'Athlete A'

 In the summer of 2015, Nichols mentioned Nassar's conduct to another gymnast.
 Her coach overheard her and questioned her about it — and then reported it to USA Gymnastics, the national governing body for the sport and the selector of the Olympic team.

-USA Gymnastics hired a private investigator to look into the allegations.
-It wasn't until Aly Raisman and McKayla Maroney also confirmed abuse by Nassar that the organization called the FBI, five weeks after Nichols' report.
+USA Gymnastics hired a private investigator to look into the allegations, but it took three weeks for them to interview Nichols.
+And it wasn't until Aly Raisman and McKayla Maroney also confirmed abuse by Nassar that the organization called the FBI, five weeks after Nichols' report.

 Nassar was fired, but put out a statement saying he was retiring that went uncorrected by USA Gymnastics, Nichols' attorney, John Manly, pointed out.
 And USA Gymnastics did not notify the U.S. Olympic Committee or Michigan State University, where Nassar had his practice, that he was suspected of sexual abuse.